Aaron Chalmers (television personality)

 Aaron Chalmers (born 26 May 1987) is an English retired mixed martial artist, reality television personality and professional boxer.
 He appeared in the reality shows Geordie Shore and Ex on the Beach.
 He competed in Bellator MMA.

 Television career

 On 4 April 2014, it was announced that Chalmers had joined the cast of Geordie Shore for the eighth series.
-He left the series after season 16.
+He left the series after sixteenth series.
+In 2025, his return for twenty-sixth series was announced.

 He appeared in the sixth series of Ex on the Beach as the ex of Maisie Gillespie.
 The series began airing on 17 January 2017.
 In 2019, Chalmers began starring in the MTV series Geordie Shore OGs, a spinoff series of Geordie Shore.
 Before becoming well-known, he worked as a scaffolder on an oil rig.

 Mixed martial arts career

 BAMMA (2017)

 Having previously practiced Muay Thai, he had his first MMA fight in May 2017, beating Greg Jenkins.
 He won his second professional fight at BAMMA 31 at the SSE Arena beating Alex Thompson by KO on 15 September 2017.
 His third and final fight for BAMMA was a win (by TKO) against Karl Donaldson on 15 December in his home town arena the Metro Radio Arena in Newcastle.